Friday-seminar/.github/profile/README.md

 differential-geometric aspects of the Hamiltonian theory of PDEs as well as new projective-geometric properties of known Integrable Systems that are emerging in recent years.

+### Sep 20 -- Felipe Zingali Meira -- Jacobian elliptic fibrations in K3 surfaces with non-symplectic automorphisms of prime order

+K3 surfaces are one of the few classes of algebraic surfaces which allow more than one distinct relatively minimal elliptic fibration.
+There are distinct ways of classifying such fibrations.
+In this talk, we will describe how to classify these fibrations with relation to the action of a non-symplectic automorphism $\sigma$ of prime order on a K3 surface $X$, and how each type of fibration relates to a linear system in the quotient surface $X/\sigma$.

+### Sep 13 -- research problems and topics of interest

+  - Daniel - chiral polytopes,
+  - Alex - quasi-Hamiltonian version of Moore-Tachikawa category of G-Hamiltonian holomorphic symplectic varieties,
+  - Lucas - Lagrangian subvarieties on moduli spaces of Higgs bundles, with special regards to Gaiotto construction,
+  - Arthur — Weil reciprocity law,
+  - Victor — matrix facrtorizations categories and Bondal-Orlov criterion,
+  - Sergey — Kapustin-Rozansky’s big picture.

 ### Sep 6 -- **Eduardo Alves da Silva** -- Classification of log Calabi-Yau pairs $(P^3,D)$ after Ducat